growdigital/natureworks.org.uk/content/blog/241209-network.md

 imageCap:
 draft: true
 ---
 > using orogeny and magic together in a way that supports and strengthens each, making a stronger whole.
 Then integrating this into a network of orogenes working toward a single goal, all of them together stronger than they are individually, and plugged into an obelisk that amplifies their power manifold.
-It is amazing
+It is amazing.

 *pp363, The Obelisk Gate by N.K.
 Jemisin*